 EAI is a private limited company which was born out of the need to better promote and market the work of the best equestrian artists and satisfy the increasing demand for original contemporary equine art.
-In the fifteen years since its inception, EAI has acquired a ‘stable’ of established internationally known equestrian artists including established luminaries such as Neil Cawthorne SEA, Roy Miller SEA AAEA, and Martin Williams as well as discovering exciting new talents including Alasdair Banks, Rob Hefferan and Vineta Sayer MA.
+In the sixteen years since its inception, EAI has acquired a ‘stable’ of established internationally known equestrian artists including established luminaries such as Neil Cawthorne SEA, Roy Miller SEA AAEA, and Martin Williams as well as discovering exciting new talents including Alasdair Banks, Rob Hefferan and Vineta Sayer MA.

-EAI is focused solely on original equestrian art – racing, eventing, dressage, hunting and polo.
-It conducts exhibitions throughout the UK, the US, Middle and Far East and has to date sold original artworks to over 1400 clients across the globe through its exhibitions and ‘virtual gallery’ on the web.
+EAI is focused solely on original equestrian art – horse racing, eventing, dressage, hunting and polo.
+It conducts exhibitions throughout the UK, the US, Middle and Far East and has to date sold original artworks to over 1500 clients across the globe through its exhibitions and ‘virtual gallery’ on the web.

 2. Will I pay more for my artwork from EAI than from a conventional art gallery?

 EAI does not operate like a conventional art gallery which normally has to support all the overheads associated with having gallery premises fixed in one location.
 Instead EAI by exhibiting at major equine sporting events takes the art to the enthusiast and collector or sells on-line through its virtual gallery at www.equestrianartuk.com.
 In so doing the prices for similar artworks can be up to two thirds less costly than an up market city gallery.